Editors notes:

 “Um….Mold at the school.
 That feels like a big deal… I haven’t heard anything about it.”

 We had been back and forth on adhering to the Septra prescription for a while.
-Septra is a prophylactic antibiotic (that means you take it “just in case”, not “to treat” per say) and there are a lot of conflicting stories, both anecdotal and peer reviewed, about it’s safety.
-There is a long list of terrible side effects and a low probability of getting the germ that the Septra is meant to protect from.
+Septra is a prophylactic antibiotic (prophylactic means you take it “just in case”, not “to treat”) and there are a lot of conflicting stories, both anecdotal and peer reviewed, about it’s safety.
+There is a long list of terrible side effects, coupled with a low probability of getting the germ that Septra is meant to protect from.
 However, if you get said germ, a fungus actually, it’s very, very serious.

 Even the naturopathic oncologist who we consult with on Beau’s care, and who is rather flexible on prophylactic medications, strongly urged we stay on Septra.
 The fungal infection is so serious in fact that it’s one of the leading secondary causes of morbidity in Pediatric Leukemia.
 So, as with many things on this cancer journey, it’s kind of Russian Roulette.
 Risk not taking Septra, or risk taking it.
 It’s all risky.